HsuanLingLin/Personal-Website/content/authors/admin/_index.md

 ---
 I am Hsuan-Ling Lin, I am currently an SDE intern at Amazon that responsible for designing and implementing a Risk Aggregator API using Java for preventing fraud by leveraging AWS eco-system.
 My technical capabilities are Python and Java and I have experience in designing web applications using Java Spring and Django.

-Currently, I am pursuing a Master’s degree in Computer Science at Rice University and my GPA is 4.0 My relevant coursework includes Database System Implementation and Web development and Design since I want to solidify my knowledge in databases, and I am curious about how frontend works.
+I am pursuing a Master’s degree in Computer Science at Rice University and my GPA is 4.0.
+My relevant coursework includes Database System Implementation and Web development and Design since I want to solidify my knowledge in databases, and I am curious about how frontend works.
 My career interest is to design services to help people’s lives easier and satisfy their needs.